nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding an event: `/e new`

+Planning a new activity?
+Here's how to add it to VolunSync.<br>
-Adds an event to the database.
+It will add an event to the database with the specified details.

 Format: `/e new n/EVENT_NAME l/LOCATION d/DATE s/START_TIME e/END_TIME [des/DESCRIPTION]`

-Input Requirements:
+What you'll need:
 - Event Name: Alphanumeric characters and spaces only, 1-50 characters.
 - Location: Alphanumeric characters and spaces only, 1-100 characters.
 - Date: Format YYYY-MM-DD (e.g. 2024-01-01),